01732 360 095

-Internally, with Type C cavity drain waterproofing systems, drainage is an absolute requirement, whereas externally, when used to prevent water from bearing against the structure, the use of drainage can vary from very helpful, to not so helpful, and in some cases to dangerous.
+Internally, with Type C cavity drain waterproofing systems, drainage is an absolute requirement, whereas externally, when used to prevent water from bearing against the structure, the use of drainage can vary from very helpful, to not so helpful, and in some cases it can actually be dangerous.

 The following article explains in detail the different forms of basement drainage and when they should and should not be used.

-As the most recommended and most comprehensive waterproofing solution, the Newton CDM System includes a network of Newton Basedrain drainage channels that play an integral role in receiving water that is captured by the cavity drain membranes.
+As the most recommended and most comprehensive waterproofing solution, the Newton CDM System includes a network of CDM BaseDrain drainage channels that play an integral role in receiving water that is captured by the cavity drain membranes.

 Captured water is then safely removed from the property either via a Newton Pumping System, or by safe gravity drainage to a point that is downhill of the basement slab.

-When designing a continuous external waterproofing system such as Newton Hydrobond®, a key component is the drainage membrane that can be used in order to both protect the waterproofing wall membranes against damage, and to manage ground water to prevent it from bearing against the primary waterproofing.
+When designing a continuous external waterproofing system such as the Newton Hydrobond® System, a key component is the drainage membrane that can be used in order to both protect the waterproofing wall membranes against damage, and to manage ground water to prevent it from bearing against the primary waterproofing.